Hampson Strategies

 The System Is Compressing, Not Cracking — Updated Terrain Note

 We are in a compression regime.
 Slack is lower.
 Transmission is faster.
 Reflexivity is higher.
-That does not equal systemic failure—it means the system clears with less margin for error.
+That does not equal systemic failure.
+It is a repricing of risk.

 The Market Is Tight, Not Broken — Updated Structure Note